Lecture Notes in Statistical Mechanics and Mesoscopics

-There is a simple way to understand the dHvA result.
+{\bf Semiclassical interpretation.-- } There is a simple way to understand the dHvA result.
 For this purpose assume that~$\mathsf{A}$ looks like a circle.
-Each "Landau state" occupies a strip that has a finite width.
+Each "Landau state" occupies a thin {\em strip} that has a finite width.
 Within each strip there is a diamagnetic cyclotron motion whose net effect is like having an inner anticlockwise current (${I^{\circlearrowleft}>0}$), and an outer clockwise current (${I^{\circlearrowright}<0}$).
-The total current of the strip is determined by the potential gradient (Hall effect): it is zero in the bulk, and positive along the edges.
-The bulk has diamagnetic contributions to the magnetization, because $I^{\circlearrowright}$ encloses a larger area compared with $I^{\circlearrowleft}$.
-When $\mathcal{B}$ cross $\mathcal{B}_{n}$ we get a jump in the magnetization that corresponds to the occupation of the edge states: The hall conductance of $n$ Landau levels is $G_H=(e/2\pi)n$, residing in a region that experiences a potential difference $\omega_B$.
+In the bulk the net current of a strip is zero, but nevertheless it has a diamagnetic contributions to the magnetization, because $I^{\circlearrowright}$ encloses a larger area compared with $I^{\circlearrowleft}$.
+As we come close to the boundary, near the potential wall, the net current of the strip becomes positive, and its value is determined by the potential gradient.
+This is known as Hall effect.
+In the case of hard wall there is a nice semi-classical illustration of the trajectories that bounce along the boundary.
+Upon quantization the "strips" support so-called "edge states".
+When $\mathcal{B}$ crosses $\mathcal{B}_{n}$ we get a jump in the magnetization that corresponds to the occupation of an additional edge states: The total Hall conductance of $n$ Landau levels is $G_H=(e/2\pi)n$, residing in a region that experiences a potential difference $\omega_B$.
 Hence the drop in the magnetization is ${(G_H \omega_B)\times \mathsf{A} = N(e/\mass)}$.
+It is now easy to understand why in the classical limit we do not have magnetization: the Hall current along the edges compensates the diamagnetic currents of the bulk.
+It is only upon quantization that the balance is violates, and instead we have the dHvA oscillations as a function of $\mathcal{B}$.